 Rotary tillers are either gas or electrically powered cultivators with a similar function to hand cultivators but on a larger scale.
 The machine has rotating perpendicular blades which churn up grass and dirt when pushed along the lawn.
 Used before planting, they mix soil with fertilisers and till the area, converting soil lumps to a tilth.
 Attachments are available allowing the machine to plough soil or cut vegetation.

-Mostly used whilst standing, manual edgers feature a hemispherical blade attached to a long handle.
+Mostly used whilst standing, a manual edger features a hemispherical blade attached to a long handle.
 The tool is driven into the edges of turf giving a smoothly defined border.
 Some have flat surfaces at the top of the blade which allows the user to step on the blade and push it into the ground easier.

 The majority of powered edgers, also known as strimmers, are electrically or gas/petrol powered and feature a nylon string blade which spins at high speeds – easily cutting through thick grass and weeds.
-The design allows operators to cut near surrounding objects such as roots, rocks and posts without damaging the tool.
-Powered edgers can be used to define lawn borders or to trim under decks and shrubs.
+The design allows operators to cut near surrounding objects such as roots, rocks, and posts without damaging the tool.
+A powered edger can be used to define lawn borders or to trim under decks and shrubs.
 Goggles should always be worn to protect against flying debris.

 Ideal for lifting potatoes and other vegetables but also used for general garden maintenance.
 Traditional designs feature many thin prongs (around nine) whilst more modern potato forks have four bayonet-shaped prongs.
 Both types are designed to avoid damaging potatoes and vegetables upon lifting.

 Gloves are an essential gardening accessory.
-On the whole gloves protect from blisters, calluses, cuts, sun damage and dirt.
+On the whole, gloves protect from blisters, calluses, cuts, sun damage, and dirt.
 There are many specialist designs for different tasks around the garden.
 Seedling gloves are waterproof and allow for extra dexterity while leather gloves protect from thorns and sharp objects but lack flexibility.
-There are gloves with reinforced tips, gloves with a comfortable lining and full length gloves which often extend up to the elbow.
+There are gloves with reinforced tips, gloves with comfortable lining and full-length gloves which often extend up to the elbow.

 Due to its versatility, this tool is one of the most frequently used by gardeners.
 The design features a long handle with a flat, perpendicular blade at the end.
 Its many uses include removing weeds by agitating and grooming the soil surface, hilling soil, drilling soil (in preparation for planting) and many other tasks that involve moving and digging soil.